 Rolfe has been playing with math since he was young enough to be a camper, always looking forward to school breaks when he would have uninterrupted time with his books.
 It wasn’t until he began teaching mathematics to his sons that he realized how differently things could be taught, how early deep ideas could be introduced, and how kids loved to be challenged.

 Over the last decade he has started a Seattle-area math circle, taught and served as academic director at Epsilon Camp and Campersand, and coached math competition teams.
-In his day job he is a security researcher at Privacy Research, LLC, where he is using cryptography to change the way we login and identify ourselves online.
+In his day job he is a senior researcher at Privacy Research, LLC, where he is helping the Signal Messenger team on a range of projects including private contact discovery, encrypted backups, and post-quantum cryptographic protocols.
 When not playing with math or writing code, Rolfe is outside running, hiking, or skiing with his family.

 JEREMY VAN HORN-MORRIS